Back Previous Pages

 Known as the ‘Village in the Rainforest’ Kuranda is enveloped in World Heritage rainforest.
 Enjoy a day trip to Kuranda on the Skyrail Rainforest Cableway, where your gondola will glide just metres above the rainforest canopy, or hop aboard the Kuranda Scenic Railway.
 As you make your way past thick rainforest, waterfalls, deep ravines, and jaw-dropping views, you’ll understand how lives were lost during its construction between 1886 – 1891; considered an extraordinary engineering feat even by today’s standards.
 You’ll receive a commentary along the way that’ll delve deeper into the history of the railway and the area.

 Once in Kuranda are plenty of family-friendly activities to choose from, including Birdworld Kuranda, home to more than 60 species of tropical birds; Australia’s largest butterfly sanctuary, with over 1500 butterflies; and the Koala Gardens where you can pat a koala and hand feed wallabies.
 The river cruise is where you’ll spot crocodiles, turtles, and water dragons.
+You may also want to consider Rainforestation Day Trip with includes time at Rainforestion with an Army Duck tour, Pamagirre Aboriginal Experience and wildlife park.

 The Kuranda markets are a big drawcard too, with an array of arts and crafts, plus delicious, homemade sweet treats.